Searching for Realizations of Finite Metric Spaces in Tight Spans: Computational Experiments

 \subsection{Manhattan networks}

 Inputs were generated by choosing $n$ random points on an integer $10^6\times 10^6$ grid.
-In addition to the MIP described in Section~\ref{section:minimal:subrealizations}, we also used the MIP presented in \citet{BenkertWWS06} to compute an optimal realization for each input point set.
+In addition to the MIP described in Section~\ref{section:minimal:subrealizations}, we also used the MIP presented in~\cite{BenkertWWS06} to compute an optimal realization for each input point set.
 The run time \(t_{man}\) for solving this alternative MIP using \texttt{glpksol} is also given in Table~\ref{table:mmn}.
-As can be seen, for all instances, our realizations are usually within a factor of \(\frac{3}{2}\) of the optimum.
-Note that there exist several polynomial time algorithms that \emph{guarantee} to produce a realization whose length is within a constant factor of the optimum --- currently, for the best known algorithms, the factor is~2 \citep{che-nou-08a,guo-sun-08a,nou-05a}.
+As can be seen, the realizations we obtain are usually within a factor $c$ of the optimum that is slowly growing with $n$ reaching \(c \approx \frac{3}{2}\) for the largest instances considered in our experiments.
+Note that there exist several polynomial time algorithms that \emph{guarantee} to produce a realization whose length is within a constant factor of the optimum --- currently, for the best known algorithms, the factor is~2 \cite{che-nou-08a,guo-sun-08a,nou-05a}.